wd111624/CMR_plan/README.md

 ![image](https://github.com/wd111624/CMR_plan/blob/main/concept.png)

 **Note:** we provide two versions of implementations, one using a vanilla UNet as backbone (main branch, corresponding to the MICCAI paper [1]) and the other using a stacked-hourglass backbone (SHG-Net branch, corresponding to the Med.
 Phys. paper [2]).
-Please be advised that you might need much more training data for the SHG-Net to work effectively than the UNet.
+Please be advised that you might need more training data for the SHG-Net to work effectively than for UNet.

 ## Introduction
 We provide an example data (case) located in the path "./data", which is used as both train and validation (test) data for code demonstration purpose.